Surnames by country: Lithuania

 Lithuanian names follow the Baltic distinction between male and female suffixes of names, although the details are different.
 Male surnames usually end in -a, -as, -aitis, -ys, -ius, or -us, whereas the female versions change these suffixes to -aitė, -ytė, -iūtė, and -utė respectively (if unmarried), -ienė (if married), or -ė (not indicating the marital status).
 Some Lithuanians have names of Polish or another Slavic origin, which are made to conform to Lithuanian by changing the final -ski to -skas, such as Sadauskas, with the female version bein -skaitė (if unmarried), -skienė (if married), or -skė (not indicating the marital status).

 Malta

-Different cultures have their impact on the demographics of the Maltese islands, and this is evident in the various surnames Maltese citizens bear nowadays.
+Different cultures have their impact on the demographics of the Maltese islands, and this is evident in the various surnames Maltese people bear nowadays.
 There are very few Maltese surnames per se: the few that originate from Maltese places of origin include Chircop (Kirkop), Lia (Lija), Balzan (Balzan), Valletta (Valletta), and Sciberras (Xebb ir-Ras Hill, on which Valletta was built).
-The village of Munxar, Gozo is characterised by the majority of its population having one of two surnames, either Curmi or de Brincat.
+The village of Munxar, on Gozo, is characterised by the majority of its population having one of two surnames, either Curmi or DeBrincat.
 In Gozo, the surnames Bajada and Farrugia are also common.